scharlau/sample_bears/README.md

 Gunicorn is a simple server and we don't need to do anything else for now.

-Second, we need to add the whitenoise library to our application so that it can serve up any files in our static folder. \
+Second, we need to add the whitenoise library to our application so that it can serve up any files in our static folder.
+Be sure that your 'static' folder is set up correctly, as detailed here: https://github.com/scharlau/polar_bears_django_visuals After you have that correctly in place then use:

     pip install whitenoise